-About This Guide 5

-1 Agent Installation and Removal 7

-System Requirements

-Managed Device Requirements

-Pre-Boot Authentication Requirements 9

-Installing the Full Disk Encryption Agent 10

-Uninstalling the Full Disk Encryption Agent 10

-Using ZENworks Control Center to Uninstall the Full Disk Encryption Agent

-Uninstalling the Full Disk Encryption Agent Locally

-Uninstalling the ZENworks Agent
+About This Guide 5 Agent Installation and Removal 7 System Requirements.
+Managed Device Requirements.
+Pre-Boot Authentication Requirements .
+Installing the Full Disk Encryption Agent.
+Uninstalling the Full Disk Encryption Agent .
+Using ZENworks Control Center to Uninstall the Full Disk Encryption Agent .
+Uninstalling the Full Disk Encryption Agent Locally .
+Uninstalling the ZENworks Agent.
 Decommissioning a Device.

-Temporarily Decommissioning a Device

-Permanently Decommissioning a Device

-Moving a Device to a Zone Where Full Disk Encryption Is Not Active

-Moving a Device to a Zone Where Full Disk Encryption Is Active

-2 Disk Encryption 17

-Accessing the Full Disk Encryption Agent 17

-Viewing the Disk Encryption Settings

-Decrypting Drives

-,, ,

-3 Pre-Boot Authentication 19

-Viewing the Pre-Boot Authentication Settings 19

-Enabling User Capturing 19

-Managing PBA User Accounts 20

-Synchronizing the PBA and Windows Credentials 20

-Using the Windows Login 2:

-Using the Full Disk Encryption Agent 22

-4 Troubleshooting 23

-Viewing the Agent Status 23

-Creating an Emergency Recovery Information File

-Logging Agent Events

-Log Files

-Accessing the Logging Settings

-Changing the Logging Level

-Viewing Log Files

-Inserting a Comment in the Log Files

-Deleting All Log Files

-Creating a Diagnostics Package

-VIOWING THE LIST OF AGENT MACHIES 2.
+Temporarily Decommissioning a Device .
+Permanently Decommissioning a Device.
+Moving a Managed Device From One Zone to Another Zone.
+Moving a Device to a Zone Where Full Disk Encryption Is Not Active .
+Moving a Device to a Zone Where Full Disk Encryption Is Active .
+7 8 9 9 10 11 12 13 13 13 14 14 14 Disk Encryption 17 Accessing the Full Disk Encryption Agent Viewing the Disk Encryption Settings Decrypting Drives 17 17 17 Pre-Boot Authentication 19 Viewing the Pre-Boot Authentication Settings.
+Enabling User Capturing.
+Managing PBA User Accounts Synchronizing the PBA and Windows Credentials Using the Windows Login.
+Using the Full Disk Encryption Agent.
+19 20 20 21 21 Troubleshooting 23 Viewing the Agent Status Creating an Emergency Recovery Information File Logging Agent Events Log Files 23 23 24 24 24 About This Guide Agent Installation and Removal System Requirements.
+Pre-Boot Authentication Requirements Installing the Full Disk Encryption Agent Uninstalling the Full Disk Encryption Agent to Uninstall the Full Disk Encryption Agent Uninstalling the Full Disk Encryption Agent to Uninstall the Full Disk Encryption Agent Uninstalling the Full Disk Encryption Agent Locally Uninstalling the ZENworks Agent Decommissioning a Device.
+Temporarily Decommissioning a Device.
+Moving a Managed Device From One Zone to Another Zone.
+Moving a Managed Device From One Zone to Another Zone.
+Moving a Banaged Device From One Zone to Another Zone.
+Moving a Banaged Device From One Zone to Another Zone.
+Moving a Device to a Zone Where Full Disk Encryption Is Not Active.
+Moving a Banaged Device From One Zone to Another Zone.
+Moving a Banaged Device From One Zone to Another Zone.
+Moving a Banaged Device From One Zone Valuet.
+Viewing a Device to a Zone Where Full Disk Encryption Is Not Active.
+Moving a Managed Device Some Valuet Euclish Encryption Is Active Viewing the Disk Encryption Agent.
+Viewing the Pull Disk Encryption Agent.
+Viewing the Pull Disk Encryption Settings.
+Enabling User Capturing.

-Bypassing PBA for Specified Reboots Overriding Bypass of PBA for Specified Reboots Bypassing PBA for Reboots using the Command Line Α Supported Smart Card Terminals and Tokens 29 В Administrator Passwords 31
+Α Supported Smart Card Terminals and Tokens 29 в Administrator Passwords 31